Decker-Matthew-R/EcomWebsite/README.md

 The end product will be a fully functioning website with database connectivity that will allow a customer to create a user account, shop, and order a product.

 The product is now finished.
 I have uploaded the files and uploaded a youtube video demo.
-Please check it out:
+You can run the file through XAMPP (localhost/proshop/index.php) or check out the youtube demonstration!

 Part 1 of demo: https://youtu.be/KmqaxhHuVKM
 Part 2 of demo: https://youtu.be/3_LG98aakaY